War of the Ring (SPI game): Publication history

 In 1976, SPI was granted a license by the Tolkien Estate to produce wargames based on Lord of the Rings.
 SPI subsequently produced three wargames in 1977: Sauron, Gondor: The Siege of Minas Tirith, and War of the Ring.
 The latter was a game designed by Richard Berg, with graphics by Redmond A. Simonsen and cover art by Tim Kirk.
 SPI also packaged all three games into a boxed set titled Games of Middle Earth.
 This proved to be one of SPI's bestsellers, debuting at Number 1 on SPI's Top Ten list four months before publication based on pre-orders alone.
 War of the Ring was released in November 1977, after which Games of Middle Earth remained SPI's bestselling game for almost two years.
 Shannon Appelcline identified War of the Ring as the most notable of the early science-fiction and fantasy games published by SPI.

 Reception

+In Issue 24 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed the game.
+Barnard commented, "This game may or may not be a success as a simulation of the books, but for my money it is a failure as a game ...
+It seems to be a very mechanical game [where] nothing much seem to happen."
+Vasey replied, "The rules are rather incomplete but have some original ideas ...
+The searches are a bit odd as they depend on the cards.
+The Army combat system suffers from lots of flaws ...The individual combat is rather too predictable in final result."
+Barnard concluded, "Probably any fan of the books will not be too bothered, as it does have all the colour, but if you are not too much of a fan, try to get to play the game, or at least study it carefully, before you buy it."
+Vasey concluded, "I like it, it gives a real feel of the book along with nail-biting play choices ...
+Those into the books can have delightful events like a Balrog sitting in Shelob's Lair cursing the clerks at Posting!"

 In The Space Gamer No. 16, Tony Zamparutti liked the game, saying "War of the Ring is not only a fun game, but a fairly good recreation of the events in LOTR."